NETWAYS/gitlab-training/day1/04_Commits/05_Amend.md

 !SLIDE smbullets
 # Amend changes to commits

-* Change the commit message, e.g. typos or missing details
+* Change the commit message, e.g. typos or missing changes broke the build
 * Amend changes from staging
 * Helps if new files were added but not committed
 * `git commit --amend`